 What Are the Attorney Fees?

 Attorney fees are not set in stone, and each lawyer may have different fees.
-While there is no way to definitively answer how much your fees will be, most attorneys who specialize in such sensitive cases as asbestos understand that people who are undergoing expensive medical treatments usually cannot pay up-front.
-As mentioned early, a contingency-based fee helps ensure that clients have the option to retain an attorney without any up-front fees.
+While there is no way to definitively answer how much your fees will be, most attorneys who specialize in such sensitive cases as asbestos understand that people who are undergoing expensive medical treatments usually cannot pay before a trial or settlement.
+A contingency-based fee helps ensure that clients have the option to retain an attorney without any up-front fees.

 Keep in mind that having trust in an attorney and being confident and comfortable in their experience and knowledge is an important factor.
-Although you may find a lawyer who offers low fees, if they don’t have the dedication and experience working with asbestos cases, you run a heightened risk of losing your case.
-While you want to get the best rates possible, you’ll need an attorney who knows how to fight for you and help you win your compensation.
+Although you may find a lawyer who offers low fees, if they don’t have the dedication and experience working with asbestos cases, you run a risk of losing your case.

 Where Can I Find an Asbestos Attorney?

-Recent studies performed by the American Bar Association (ABA) state that, while referrals are still a popular method when searching for an attorney, more and more people are turning to the Internet to find legal help.
-The majority of people who search on the Internet typically find legal representation on websites that allow them to post legal questions and receive answers from attorneys and/or comprehensive sites that provide information regarding the details of the type of the case they potentially have.
+Recent studies performed by the American Bar Association (ABA) state that, while referrals are still a popular method when searching for an attorney, more and more people are turning to the internet to find legal help.
+The majority of these people find legal representation on websites that allow them to post legal questions and receive answers from attorneys or on comprehensive sites that provide information on specific types of cases, like asbestos.

 Where Can I Get Additional Assistance?

-If you or a loved one are suffering from mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for a substantial amount of compensation.
+If you or a loved one is suffering from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a substantial amount of compensation.
 Get our free Financial Compensation Packet for info on the top mesothelioma and asbestos lawyers in your area.
 Over $30 billion is available in trust funds.
 For additional assistance, contact us toll-free at 800-793-4540.